golfape/pynearest/README.md

 # pynearest
-Nearest neighbor using dynamic continuous indexing Pure python using sortedcontainers.
+Nearest neighbor using dynamic continuous indexing.
+The implementation is pure python and uses sortedcontainers under the hood.